apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following applies the TRUNCATE function to 1 decimal place on the `pickup_longitude` column.
-The `pickup_longitude` column is from the `taxi-trips` datasource.
+The following applies the TRUNCATE function to 1 decimal place on the `pickup_longitude` column from the `taxi-trips` datasource.

 ```sql
 SELECT